sib-swiss/containers-introduction-training/docs/index.md

 * Understand the basic concepts and terminology associated with virtualization with containers
 * Customize, store, manage and share containerized environments with Docker
-* Use Singularity to run containers on a shared computer environment (e.g. a HPC cluster)
+* Use Apptainer to run containers on a shared computer environment (e.g. a HPC cluster)
 * Understand the basic concepts and terminology associated with workflow management systems
 * Create a computational workflow that uses containers and package managers with Snakemake